kako-jun/cdand/README.md

-If you want to create it in `subdir`, you need to create a script as below.
+If you want to get it in `subdir`, you have to create a script as below.

 ```sh
 cat my_secrets.txt > my_will.txt